I’m often asked by home stagers what pages they should include on their websites. My 10 “must have” web pages include:

 Now, these 10 pages are just a beginning, you’ll add others as you have more material.
 Remember a website is a bit like having a hungry dragon living in the basement.
 Now that he’s there, you have to keep feeding him.
 It’s important to constantly update your site with fresh content so that visitors will keep coming back and so that the search engines will rank your site.

-To learn more about how to get great home staging photos, write a compelling profile and how to get the right kind of testimonials, check out the Staging Diva Ultimate Guide: Creating The Perfect Portfolio to Sell Your Home Staging Services.
+To learn more about how to get great home staging photos, write a compelling profile and how to get the right kind of testimonials, check out the Staging Diva Ultimate Portfolio Guide: Winning Clients with the Perfect Home Staging Portfolio.

 Debra Gould, The Staging Diva